penumbra-zone/UIPs/uips/uip-4.md

 #### Backwards Compatibility

-The `EffectHash` computation is unchanged if the new `backref_commitment` field is not populated.
+The `EffectHash` computation is unchanged if the new `encrypted_backref` field is not populated.
 This is the behavior provided by making the field `optional` in the `SpendBody` protocol message.
-However, if the `backref_commitment` field is populated, then it is included in the `EffectHash` computation per the existing `proto_encode` method as described above.
+However, if the `encrypted_backref` field is populated, then it is included in the `EffectHash` computation per the existing `proto_encode` method as described above.

 ### Transaction Perspectives and Views